 It’s crucial to understand which technologies can improve productivity and where it will have the most impact.
 The broad use of IDP solutions is the first step in what leaders can do to empower their employees to have faster access to information.
 However, process mining and the intelligence it delivers will bridge the gap between the reality of what managers and workers are experiencing and what the C-Suite is expecting.

 Bruce Orcutt, Senior Vice President of Marketing at ABBYY

 This research was conducted by Sapio Research during April and May 2021 and sponsored by ABBYY.
 It surveyed 1,220 IT decision makers across the UK, U.S., France, Germany, and Japan in organizations with 1,000+ employees about the impact of digital transformation projects, the barriers businesses face, and the role that automation technologies play due to the COVID-19 pandemic.

 ABBYY empowers organizations to gain a complete understanding of their business processes and the content that fuels them with its Digital Intelligence platform.
 ABBYY technologies are used by more than 5,000 companies, including many of the Fortune 500, and is recognized for its leadership in Intelligent Document Processing (IDP) and Process Discovery & Mining for driving significant impact where it matters most: customer experience, effectiveness, profitability, and competitive advantage.
 ABBYY is a global company with offices in 14 countries.
-For more information, visit www.abbyy.com and follow us on LinkedIn, Twitter, and Facebook.
+For more information, visit www.abbyy.com/company/about-us/.

 ABBYY and the ABBYY Logo are either registered trademarks or trademarks of ABBYY Software Ltd. Other product names mentioned herein may be trademarks and/or registered trademarks of their respective owners and are hereby recognized.